The Many Faces of Go, version 12

 the internet, and it is easy for you to add additional problems or problem sets.

 - Play go on the Internet.
-An Internet Go Server client is built in so you can play
+An Internet Go Server (IGS) client is built in so you can play

 go on the internet with the familiar Many Faces interface, and use its powerful